RCSLM - Landlords

 • Day to day maintenance issues

-• Arranging Fire and Gas Safety Certificates
+• Arranging Fire and Gas Safety Certificates if requested by Landlord

 As a Landlord you have a responsibility to both your property and your tenants throughout any tenancy agreement and these are listed below for you: